Your baby and your body, plus tips for the 3rd week of pregnancy.

 Your body first ripens the egg and then experiences implantation on average, 9 days after ovulation/fertilization.
 Once implanted, which happens usually during pregnancy week 4, the body immediately takes over as if on autopilot.
 Hormone levels start to rise and mom may feel some telltale side effects of the new hormone levels.
 Common pregnancy symptoms include tender breasts, but week 3 is still early so the lack of breast tenderness does not mean the baby is not there and growing.

 Once the implanted egg is secured in the uterus, the uterus and the cervix will begin prepping for the pregnancy.
 When the time comes for the next menstrual cycle, the opening of the cervix that once allowed the uterine lining to flush out is now blocked.
-The uterus will not allow the lining to be shed because pregnancy hormones are already working to grow baby.
+The uterus will not allow the lining to be shed because pregnancy hormones are already working to grow the baby.

 Tips for this week

 Again, you need to continue eating well, exercising, and taking those prenatal vitamins.
-The 3rd week of pregnancy is still too early to detect baby in most cases.
+The 3rd week of pregnancy is still too early to detect the baby in most cases.
 Home pregnancy tests will not reveal a pregnancy until 3 to 5 days before a missed period — or better yet — 3 to 5 days after a missed period.
 Patience is key right now so calm down and keep having fun trying.